 - If it’s a new store to both of you, you have the shared experience of exploring it together

-Keep in mind that although huge indie bookstores exist (like Instagram favourite Daunt Books in Marylebone, which you can see above), most are pretty small, so it’s a good idea to make sure it’s located close to other spots (like cafés) so that you’ll have somewhere to move onto afterwards.
+Keep in mind that although huge indie bookstores exist (like Daunt Books in Marylebone – see below), most are pretty small, so it’s a good idea to make sure it’s located close to other spots (like cafés) so that you’ll have somewhere to move onto afterwards.

 Here are 7 beautiful locations in London for the best bookstore date.

 Cecil Court is a beautiful Victorian side street in London lined with shops selling antique books, maps and esoteric literature.